CarylThom/Light-Speed/README.md

 * Reviewing and revisit lessons from the HTML, CSS and Javascript section of the course via [Code Institute]

-* The tutors at Code Institute
+* Mentor Tim Nelson at Code Institute

-* Mentor at Code Institute
+* Tutors and student support at Code Institute

 ### Content

 * All content was written by the developer.